 For more information on our events, our calendar, and to submit RSVPs, please visit our events page on our website saintpaulswaco.org/events.

 ANNOUNCING WILLIE'S RETIREMENT

 In 2019, our beloved Willie Sergent formally retired from his position as sexton.
 Six years later, after continuing to serve and care for us, Willie is ready to retire for good.
-We will host a reception for him on Sunday, May 18 at 11 AM.
-We invite you to write a letter of gratitude in thanksgiving for Willie.
-Cards will be available in the narthex and can be sent to the office postmarked no later than May 14.
+We are hosting a reception for him today at 11 AM.
 Learn more about Willie's retirement by scanning the QR code.